-A three-day virtual workshop is planned during 8 – 10 Dec, 2021 to allow exchange of knowledge among participants, facilitators and resource persons.
-There will be one keynote speaker, two research talks and a panel discussion each day focussing on one thematic area –
+A three-day virtual workshop (combined duration ~ 9 hours) is planned during 8 – 10 Dec, 2021 to allow exchange of knowledge among participants, facilitators and resource persons.
+This three-day event will focus on one thematic area each day.
+There will be one keynote speaker, two research talks and a panel discussion.

 Early and mid-career researchers with active research focussed on India will be encouraged to share their new findings and its impacts.
 Seasoned academicians, conservationists and policy makers will be invited to share their experiences in a panel discussion.

 CIFOR-ICRAF is the world’s leader on harnessing the power of trees, forests and agroforestry landscapes to address the most pressing global challenges of our time - biodiversity loss, climate change, food security, livelihoods and inequity.
 The Center for International Forestry Research (CIFOR) and World Agroforestry (ICRAF) merged in 2019.
 CIFOR and ICRAF are CGIAR Research Centers.